tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 # Construction {#construction}

-We define the KEMs as `NamedGroup`s, sent in the `supported_groups` extension.
+The KEMs are defined as `NamedGroup`s, sent in the `supported_groups` extension. {{Section 4.2.7 of RFC8446}}

 ## Negotiation {#negotiation}

-Each method is its own solely post-quantum key establishment method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry:
+Each parameter set of ML-KEM is assigned an identifier, registered by IANA in the TLS Supported Groups registry:

 ~~~
     enum {